mikus31/the-spoken-world/objectives.md

 * ~~If using country polygons > basemap, only show points within user selected country~~
 * ~~If using country polygons > basemap, custom style the selected country / adjacent countries~~
 * ~~If using country polygons > basemap, add hover-over and click events to country polygons~~
+* ~~Integrate Forvo API~~
+* ~~Add collapsible sidebar for map title, metadata, etc.~~
+* ~~Add map title~~
+* Style/locate the audio controls on the map below the zoom in/out buttons
+* When user clicks point feature, send the place name to Forvo to fetch pronunciation and return audio to the map
+* When user clicks point feature, add to the audio log in the sidebar.
+* Add welcome / search / browse the map popup when the map is loaded for the first time
+* Add map metadata
+* Finish map styling
 * Only display point features that have pronunciations?
 To reduce data load on website
-* Integrate Forvo API
-* Wrangle data
 * Add Light Mode / Dark Mode switch?
-* Easter Egg idea: Record Louis Fitzmorris for the Abita Springs pronunciation
-* Easter Egg idea: Hide map author info in the Slidell pronunciation
-* Easter Egg idea: Record Asher Eng (cousin responsible for map inspiration) for the Los Angeles pronunciation
-* ~~Add collapsible sidebar for map title, metadata, etc.~~
-* Add audio controls
 * Add spelling / phonetic spelling near the audio controls?
-* Add user history to the sidebar?
 * Allow user to select language?
-* Add map title
-* Add map metadata
-* Finish map styling
+* Easter Egg idea: Record Louis Fitzmorris for the Abita Springs pronunciation?
+* Easter Egg idea: Hide map author info in the Slidell pronunciation?
+* Easter Egg idea: Record Asher Eng (cousin responsible for map inspiration) for the Los Angeles pronunciation?

 ---
 *Mapping project proposal by Michael McNeil for [New Maps Plus](https://newmapsplus.as.uky.edu/) at the [University of Kentucky](http://www.uky.edu/UKHome/).*